-According to Tsakiridou and Polyzopoulou (2014), some of the factors that influence teachers' attitude towards students with EBD are: experience, education, personal contact with disability, requirements for accommodations, and potential behaviour problems.
-The attitudes of teachers may be affected by only one of these or a contingent of several factors.
+According to Tsakiridou and Polyzopoulou (2014), some of the factors that influence teachers' attitude towards students with EBD are: experience, education, personal contact with disability, requirements for

 Teachers' Perception of Students with EBD

 In attempting to understand why some student behaviours are considered disordered and classified as "challenging", it is important to have an understanding of how teachers perceive behavioural disorders.
 Many teachers perceive students with EBD as problematic and hard to deal with, since the behavioural manifestations of EBD can have the potential to dramatically affect the overall atmosphere of the classroom (Cassady, 2011).
 Generally, teachers perceive students with EBD as the most difficult to serve since they cause the most stress in the mainstream classroom (Ryan, 2009).
 As a result, most teachers, according to Avramidis et al. (2000a), tend to react to the behavioural and social deficits of students with EBD with anger and frustration.
 In other words, most teachers do not understand that EBD is due to a diagnosed disorder, as such, teachers immediately resort to punishment.
 It is reported that the perceptions and beliefs of teachers about the EBD determine their attitudes towards the students.